Table of Contents

 # let's create a one-item tuple # let's make sure to add the comma one_item_tup = ("a",) # and check the type of one_item_tup # output should be tuple type(one_item_tup)

-But what happens if we remove the comma from the previous example but retain the parentheses?
+But what happens if you remove the comma from the previous example but retain the parentheses?
 Is one_item_tup still a tuple?
 Let's try it out.
-Using our type function, we see that one_item_tup is now a string.
-What happened?
+Using our type function, you'll see that one_item_tup is now a string.

 # let's see what happens if we create a tuple without the comma one_item_tup = ("a") # when we check the type of one_item_tup... # output should be str type(one_item_tup)